SteveOGallagher/ultimate-banner-builder/README.md

 ## To Do
 - Ensure that gulp connect doesn't open new tab if localhost running already.
+- npm or gulp auto zip GDN folders by banner size
+- For dynamic ads requiring GDN versions, allow for multiple of the same ad size with different content.
 - Make final improvements on base level banner build template
-- npm or gulp auto zip GDN folders by banner size

 ## Nice To Have
 - For `npm run generate`, if src is empty, build out again.